With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 While visiting my favorite thrift store I spotted the lamp and globe.

-Now this lamp was super easy to put together.
+Now this lamp shade was super easy to make.

 Finally I placed the globe on the lamp base.